awslabs/LISA/README.md

 ### Define Environment Variables

-As we stated earlier you will need to define some parameters in environment though most parameters are provided by the configuration file, [config.yaml](./config.yaml).
+As we stated earlier you will need to define some parameters in environment though most parameters are provided by the example configuration file, [example_config.yaml](./examle_config.yaml).
+You'll need to create a copy of that file and name it `config.yaml`.
+Any deployment specific values should be set in the `config.yaml` file which will be used when running the make commands.

 ```bash
 # you can also leave this blank